Conveyancing Comprehensive Update 2025

 - Recent cases on practical aspects of conveyancing including:

-- Rights of way: interruption to prescriptive right of way, the perpetuity rule
+- Easements: interruption to prescriptive right of way, parking rights

 - Leasehold: examples of poorly drafted leases, restrictions on alterations, extent of demise unclear